Kuntal-sys/Mapping_Earthquakes/README.md

 Traverse and retrieve GeoJSON data to populate an interactive geographical map about earthquakes and tectonic plates using JavaScript,leaflet.js libraries as well as Mapbox API.

-### Project Purpose
+### Purpose

 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
 And  to illustrate the relationship between tectonic plates and the location, frequency of seismic activity.

-### Project Approach
+### Approach

 - Use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.

 - Use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.

-### Project Process
+### Process

 - Retrieve data from a GeoJSON file *Tool: D3.json method for API*